MarcoLizza/tiny-js/README.md

 Currently TinyJS supports:

-* Variables, Arrays, Structures
+* Variables, arrays, structures
 * JSON parsing and output
 * Functions
 * Calling C/C++ code from JavaScript
-* Objects with Inheritance (not fully implemented)
+* Objects with inheritance (not fully implemented)

 Please see the **Code Examples** chapter for examples of code that works.